PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 These checks do not claim a new model-corpus run.
 At resume, inventory the next raw result boundary before modifying production code.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late Conv1D InstanceNorm direct result characterization checkpoint

+The indexed Conv1D InstanceNorm unary passthrough owner returns the fixed one-key dictionary `optimized_transpose_squeeze_instancenorm_unary_expanddims_transpose_nhwc_chains`.
+Its forwarding lowerer wrapper accepts optional GraphIndex and LayoutState.
+The owner prunes unused tensors on both preflight-zero and normal exit paths, so a zero counter is not complete mutation evidence.

+The wrapper has exactly one raw direct call with the live LayoutState and no nested orchestration selection.
+It remains between the retained Conv1D unary fan-out result and the distinct tencoder residual-gate owner.

+Passing contracts freeze the fixed schema, wrapper defaults and forwarding, unconditional cleanup, exact direct arguments and neighbors, and sole occurrence.
+A strict expected-failure contract selects the unconsumed observation target `_late_conv1d_instancenorm_unary_stats` only for the raw direct result.

+Characterization validation completed sequentially under `uv`:

+- dedicated result contract: `2 passed, 1 xfailed in 0.58s`
+- indexed InstanceNorm owner, retained Conv1D unary boundary, architecture, pass-efficiency, and representative direct rewrite coverage:
+  `355 passed, 1 xfailed in 18.11s`
+- 107 branch-changed test files: `1668 passed, 1 xfailed in 33.04s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+No test assertion failed.
+The sole expected failure is the intentionally unimplemented direct assignment.
+Retain only the existing dictionary.
+Do not change matching or indexed application, GraphIndex or LayoutState handling, unconditional pruning, schema, wrapper forwarding, direct arguments, call order, dependencies, public API, or TensorFlow behavior.
+Keep the target unconsumed, validate sequentially, commit, and push only; do not create, reopen, or update a pull request.